EdHarty/divine-cakes/README.md

 Deployment:

            I had to create a list of requirements.
 This was done by entering pip3 freeze > requirements.txt in the terminal.
-The requirements.txt file is updated with a list of dependencies.
+The requirements.txt file is updated.

            I then Git commit and Git pushed.

            I created a Heroku account.

            I created a new app and named that app.

            Then in the config vars section I input CREDS in the keys drop-down section and pasted the creds.json file in the value section.

            I added the buildpacks - Heroku Python and Heroku NodeJs to run the apps.

-I then went to the deploy section - selected Github - connect to Github - I searched for my project in my repository - I clicked connect to link Heroku app to repository code.
+           I then went to the deploy section - selected Github - connect to Github - I searched for my project in my repository - I clicked connect to link Heroku.

            I clicked deploy branch.
 This installs python and various packages to run in the mock terminal.

            Finally a message to confirm that the was successfully deployed.

 <img width="934" alt="deploy" src="https://user-images.githubusercontent.com/88341568/161231416-4f1bb85e-91af-4e73-a1a8-e65c1420fb97.png">